Wednesday's Scottish gossip

 Lundstram says the pressure of trying to impress his boyhood hero Gerrard hampered the start of his Rangers career.
 (Scottish Sun)

+Borussia Dortmund loanee Ansgar Knauff is on a Rangers revenge mission with Frankfurt in Spain.
+(The Herald)

-Eintracht Frankfurt fans have planned a final flag so big it took seven trucks to take it to Seville.
+Frankfurtfans have planned a final flag so big it took seven trucks to take it to Seville.
 (Scottish Sun)

+Europa League top scorer James Tavernier is prioritising a clean sheet above personal glory against Frankfurt.
+(The Scotsman)

 Allan McGregor says he couldn't bear to watch Rangers' Uefa Cup semi-final with Fiorentina in 2008, the last time the club got to a European final.
 (Scottish Sun)